bagder/uncurled/project/docs.md

 Heck, even if the documentation is perfect (in your mind), lots of people will just mail and ask anyway since they believe that is a faster way to get the accurate answer.
 Or they do not believe the documentation.
-Or they for some reason decide that the perfect online documentation must be out-of-date...
+Or they for some reason decide that the perfect online documentation must be out-of-date.